THE GOOD, THE BAD AND THE UGLY

 - Creating application functional accounts (yes)

-- Block direct login to functional accounts? (most of the time, sometime we need break-glass access, and that is a pain)
+- Block direct login to functional accounts? (most of the time, sometimes we need break-glass access, and that is a pain)

 - Creating/updating Linux groups (yes)